AstarNetwork/astar-docs/docs/user-guides/withdraw unregistered.md

 # Withdraw Stake From Unregistered Contract

 **Occassionally but rare, some projects decided to change their contract address on the portal or some projects might get delisted.
-In this cases, some stakes are not automatically removed so stakers need to manually withdraw their stake.
-This tutorial will guide you on how to withdraw stake from a dApp that has been removed from the portal.**
+In this case, some stakes are not automatically removed, so stakers need to manually withdraw their stake.
+This tutorial will guide you on how to withdraw your stake from a dApp that has been removed from the portal.**
 ---

 ## Step 1: Find The Contract Address That You Are Staked On